nandinidusane/-NFT-Creation-and-Transfer/README.md

 This project demonstrates the creation and transfer of NFTs (Non-Fungible Tokens) using smart contracts and a web front-end.
 The application allows users to create new NFTs, transfer ownership of NFTs to other addresses, and retrieve a list of owned NFTs.

+The project is also hosted on [Netlify](https://willowy-donut-8a0e19.netlify.app/) and can be accessed live.

 ## Features

 - Create new NFTs by providing a product name.